vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 We add a rule that checks a card's label, and changes the indicator to the color associated with that label.

-For example, we know that all our cards with the "Offline" label are colored green in Trello.
-So, we add a conditional formatting rule that says, "If the label is 'Offline' then turn the indicator green."
+For example, we know that our "Offline" label is green in Trello.
+So, we add a conditional formatting rule that says, "If the label is 'Offline', then turn the indicator green."

 ![image](/assets/2023-10-04/080.png)